truenas/documentation/content/TrueCommand/API/deprecated/servers_list_tokens.md

 #### Description List all the current authentication tokens which are associated with a specific system.
 These are tokens that may be used to submit system information via the  "external" namespace of API calls, and are associated with a specific system registration.

-NOTE: Administrator access only - non-administrators will receive a 403/Forbidden error
+NOTE: Administrator access only - non-administrators will receive a 403/Forbidden error.

 ### Input Arguments
 * Required:
-   * "tvid" (string) : System ID for which to return current auth tokens
+   * "tvid" (string) : System ID for which to return current auth tokens.
 * Optional:
    * none ({})